wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

    appointed a designated expert {{?RFC8126}} who will monitor the wish@ietf.org mailing list and review registrations.

-   Registration of new "ext" type URI (in the namespace "urn:ietf:params:whip:ext") belonging to a WHIP Protocol Extension MUST be reviewed by the designated expert and published in an RFC.
+   Registration of new "ext" type URI (in the namespace "urn:ietf:params:whip:ext") belonging to a WHIP Protocol Extension MUST be documented in a permanent and readily available public specification, in sufficient detail so that interoperability between independent implementations is possible and reviewed by the designated expert as per {{!BCP26}} Section 4.6.
    An RFC is REQUIRED for the registration of new value data types that modify existing properties.
    An RFC is also REQUIRED for registration of WHIP Protocol Extensions URIs that modify WHIP Protocol Extensions previously documented in an existing RFC.

-   The registration procedure begins when a completed registration template, defined in the sections below, is sent to wish@ietf.org and iana@iana.org.
+   The registration procedure begins when a completed registration template, defined in the sections below, is sent to iana@iana.org.
    Within two weeks, the designated expert is expected to tell IANA and the submitter of the registration whether the registration is approved, approved with minor changes, or rejected with cause.
 When a registration is rejected with cause, it can be